-The majority of subdivisions in the City of Yarra come from planning approval for multiple dwellings or commercial tenancies.
-For example, if a valid planning permit allows the construction of two dwellings on a lot, then a planning permit for a 2 lot subdivision can be applied for.
+The majority of subdivisions in Yarra come from planning approval for multiple dwellings or commercial tenancies.
+For example, if a valid planning permit allows the construction of two dwellings on a lot, then a planning permit for a two-lot subdivision can be applied for.

-Any subdivision which proposes lot boundaries consistent with a valid planning permit will be approved by us (except in very rare circumstances where a planning permit, restrictive covenant or Section 173 Agreement prohibits further subdivision).
+We will approve any subdivision which proposes lot boundaries consistent with a valid planning permit (except in very rare circumstances where a planning permit, restrictive covenant or Section 173 Agreement prohibits further subdivision).

 What are the exceptions to the typical subdivision?